Pittsburgh-NEH-Institute/pr-app/sprint_reports/2022-05-21_sprint-revivalist.md

 - start working with Chelcie on project management

 # David to do
+- David to figure out dinner for 05-28
 - write to Sam with catering decisions
 - send roommate list to Marchae and Taylor
 - ask facilities to prepare a room in advance for Ronald and Leif-Jöran